sveltejs/cli/CONTRIBUTING.md

 There are a few guidelines we follow:

-- Internal variables are written with `snake_case` while external APIs are written with `camelCase`
 - Ensure `pnpm lint` and `pnpm check` pass.
 You can run `pnpm format` to format the code
 - linting
 ```bash